 In some aspects, dogs are very similar to humans in how they relay their emotions.
 Much like humans, they show a lot of their emotions in their eyes.
 When they are sad or tired, they look down at the ground.
 When they are excited, they open their eyes wide open and look around excitedly.

 When they want something, they will look at you and perhaps raise their eyebrows as if they are asking you a question.
 For a lot of dogs, you can tell how they are feeling by looking at their eyes rather than at their tail.
 For real.

 No, panting doesn’t mean that your dog is out of breath or about to have a heart attack.
 Actually, this is the way that dogs cool off when they’re overheating.
 Because they aren’t able to sweat like humans, this is their own way of lowering their body temperature.

 If you see your dog panting, it’s a good time to give them water.
 Another reason for panting may be that your dog is trying to alleviate pain or stress.
 Most dogs pant on the reg, but it is important to monitor this and make sure they have all their needs met.

 After Meal Cuddles

 Does your dog come to cuddle you after eating?
 Just like sleeping in your bed at night, this could be another sign of their love for you.
 After a meal, just like many humans, dogs want to take a good nap.
 And, they want to be near their favorite person when they do it.

 Actually, this is an intense way for canines to express their adoration of their favorite human, you!
 Just a tip, if your dog tends to do this, watch what you feed them.
-You don’t want any gas passing while they’re cuddling up against you.
+You do not want any gas passing while they are cuddling up against you.